 Ad Unit Formats

-5. Collection: Gives you the ability to showcase a wide-range of products or services all at once with the ad unit.
+- Collection: Gives you the ability to showcase a wide range of products or services all at once with the ad unit.

 When you pick your desired ad format, you move on to setting up the ad itself.

-As you fill each criteria in you are given the option of previewing the ad as you create it.
+As you fill each criterion in you are given the option of previewing the ad as you create it.

-1. Make sure your ad design doesn’t actually look like an advert or poster.
-Your goal is to make sure the ad syncs seamlessly with the viewer’s timeline.
+- People don’t like being sold to, so make sure your ad design doesn’t actually look like an advert or poster.
+Your goal is to make the ad syncs seamlessly into the viewer’s timeline.

-2. What will really make your ad fly is the ad strikes and emotional chord with the viewers, like makes them feel some sort of emotion be it anger, laughter, whatever.
+- What will really make your ad fly is if you can make the ad strike an emotional chord with the viewers.
+Let the ad make viewers feel some sort of emotion be it anger, laughter, whatever.

-3. If you are creating a video ad, make sure the video has a lot of motion in its first seconds to ensure that you grab the attention of the viewer.
+- If you are creating a video ad, make sure the video has a lot of motion in its initial seconds to ensure that it grabs the attention of the viewer.

-6. During the process of targeting your preferred audience, ensure not too make it too specific because Facebook will charge a higher CPC (Cost per Click) for the ad set, and you would be required to pay more.
+- During the process of targeting your preferred audience, ensure not to make it too specific because Facebook will have to charge a higher CPC (Cost per Click) for the ad set.

 Paying for the Ad

 After you are done creating your ads, you have to wait between a period of 5-12 hrs before your ad unit is approved.
-And if your article abides with Facebook ad requirements, which usually do unless:
+And if your ad creative abides with Facebook ad requirements, which usually does unless: